k2view-academy/K2View-Academy/articles/38_reports/01_reports_overview.md

 Fabric's **Reports** is a lightweight reporting solution, implemented using the 3rd party application - *ActiveReportsJS* - which is embedded into the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md).
 The *ActiveReportsJS* license is included with the Fabric's license.
 No separate installation or configuration is required.

-Fabric Reports application includes the Designer and Viewer components:
+Fabric's **Reports** application includes the Designer and Viewer components:

 * **Designer** - enables creating the report template, including the following:
   - Definition of data sources, data sets and parameters.